bopielka/better-commerce-screen-ui-civ-7/README.md

     priorities.js                     per-settlement priority, in memory
     priority-store.js                 the same, kept between sessions
     factory-first-setting.js          whether factory resources go first
-    auto-assign.js                    places new resources with the screen closed screen/                           the DOM this mod puts on the Commerce screen resources-tab.js                  the component wrapper; right-click unassign
+    imports-first-setting.js          whether trade-route resources jump the queue happiness-setting.js              how far the happiness rescue goes hoard-setting.js                  whether the culture and gold settlements are built gdp.js                            what the assigned resources earn per turn factory-effects.js                what a factory resource is worth where it sits auto-assign.js                    decides WHEN to run with the screen closed screen/                           the DOM this mod puts on the Commerce screen resources-tab.js                  the component wrapper; right-click unassign
     factory-tab.js                    the screen itself, plus the Modern-age Factory tab